newfies-dialer/newfies-dialer/docs/source/faq.rst

 .. _faq-when-to-use:

-Why should I use Newfies?
+Why should I use Newfies-Dialer?
 -------------------------

 **Answer:** .